ilastik/ilastik/docs/appletExample.rst

 Basic Structure
 ========================================

-Example used from wsdt.
+A good example of a basic applet could watershedSegmentation, that is based on the wsdti applet.

 Then create a folder in
 ilastik/applets/
 with the name appletExample:
 In this directory there are 5 files:
 #. __init__.py
+.. literalinclude:: ../ilastik/applets/appletExample/__init__.py
+    :linenos:
+    :language: python
 #. appletExampleApplet.py
+   * for initialization
+   * for communication with workflow (e.g. with slotbroadcasting)
 #. appletExampleGui.py
+   * handles the graphical user interface and the slots, that are
+   * handles the views of the layer
 #. appletExampleSerializer.py
+   include here all the slots used in before, that can be used in the applet
 #. opAppletExample.py

-__init__.py:

-.. literalinclude:: ../ilastik/applets/appletExample/__init__.py
-    :linenos:
-    :language: python
+   * The algorithms are executed here

 The lines marked with TODO should be replaced for a new applet.
 There you can include the desired applets.